-Modifications to session descriptions and titles may be made up until a certain date.
+After the session has been accepted, modifications to session descriptions and titles may be made up until a certain date.
 The date will be listed within the session/speaker management site.
 Only one presenter/speaker per session will have access to the task allowing these changes to be made.
 Late changes will not be accepted.

 ICMA reserves the right to make recommendations and requirements for revisions of content and/or speakers within proposals as a condition of acceptance.

-Sessions will be scheduled by ICMA for a time period that could occur at any time from Saturday, September 17, 2022 through Wednesday, September 21, 2022.
+Sessions will be scheduled by ICMA for a time period that could occur at any time from Saturday, September 30, 2023 through Wednesday, October 4, 2023.
 By submitting a session through the Call for Presentation system, speakers are agreeing to be available to present on any of those days and times.